 There is no singing and dancing until after the circuits are all completed.
 After the dancing and singing, the Sifrei Torah are returned to the Aron Hakodesh, which is then closed.
 The Aron Hakodesh is then reopened for Krias Hatorah, and three Sifrei Torah are taken out.

 During Krias Hatorah, everyone receives an Aliyah.
-This can be achieved a number of ways:
+This can be achieved:

-- By forming a number of smaller Minyanim. - By repeating the first five Aliyos multiple times, even though the entire Minyan has already heard these Aliyos.
-[Obviously, a Minyan must remain present and listen to Kriah the entire time.] - Multiple people may be called up for each Aliyah; they all make the Brocho all together.
+- By forming several smaller Minyanim. - By repeating the first five Aliyos multiple times, even though the entire Minyan has already heard these Aliyos.
+[Obviously, a Minyan must listen to Kriah the entire time.] - Multiple people may be called up for each Aliyah; they all make the Brocho together.
 [This is the method practiced in 770.]
 The usual restriction of family members receiving consecutive Aliyos does not apply, and they may even ascend to the same Aliyah.
 For Kohen, only Kohanim participate.
 Similarly, for Levi, only Levi'im participate.

 The last Aliyah before Chosson Torah is designated as "Kol Haneorim".
-All children participate, and an adult receives the Aliya with them, making the Brocho on their behalf.
+All children participate, and an adult receives the Aliyah with them, making the Brocho on their behalf.
 [It is not our custom to recite "Hamalach Hagoel".
-It is also not our custom to spread a Tallis over them, nor over the Chosson Torah and Chosson Breishis.]
+It is also not our custom to spread a Tallis over them, nor over the Chosson Torah | Breishis.]

 The Chosson Torah or Chosson Breishis may be a Kohen or Levi.
 They may also be related to each other.
-One who received an Aliyah earlier may still receive one of these Aliyos.
-[However, the same person should not be called up for both Chosson Torah and Chosson Breishis in the same Minyan.]
+One who received an Aliyah earlier may receive one of these Aliyos.
+[The same person should not be called up for both Chosson Torah and Chosson Breishis in the same Minyan.]
 Multiple people may be called up to these Aliyos.